haynesgt/parabix-gpu-project/README.md

 // More calls on the GPU or CPU driver.
 ```

-## The editd GPU architecture
+## The GPU editd architecture

 ### DevOps

 First, CUDA 7.5 must be installed: sudo apt-get install nvidia-cuda-toolkit

-When using cmake to prepare icgrep, enable CUDA by adding -DENABLE_CUDA_COMPILE=ON
+When using cmake to prepare icgrep, enable CUDA by adding `-DENABLE_CUDA_COMPILE=ON`

-This will add -DCUDA_ENABLED to the compiler command, and adds -lcuda to the linker command
+This will add `-DCUDA_ENABLED` to the compiler command, and adds `-lcuda` to the linker command.
+Pragma checks in the C++ files will enable the GPU code.

 ### Command line